jellyfin/jellyfin.org/docs/general/clients/index.md

 ### MrMC

-A third party app with direct play and HDR support.
+A third-party app with direct play and HDR support.
 Available on Android, Android TV, Fire TV, and iOS/Apple TV.

 **Status:** ⭐ Active, 3rd-Party